We are a Canadian-owned business employing local workers and supporting the economy 1-613-749-0001 Location

 Make sure to indicate where the doors, doorways, windows or any other wall openings are located.
 These are places you want to be aware of so your furniture doesn’t block those important spots.

-You want to record these measurements in two ways, (1) with the trim and (2) without the trim.
-The reason is if there is a sill or trim on the bottom of the window, it might impede furniture placement.
+You want to record these measurements in two ways: (1) with the trim and (2) without the trim.
+The reason is that if there is a sill or trim on the bottom of the window, it might impede furniture placement.
 It is crucial with door measurements to know the width of the opening without trim to determine if the furniture can pass through.

 As you face the door or window, you will need to record the following measurements: